-Dairy Cow Isopods are arguably the go-to species for beginners and experienced keepers alike.
+Dairy Cow Isopods are arguably the go-to species for beginners and experienced keepers alike – and for good reason.

-Long favored for their mottled black and white coloration and incredible bioactive potential – they’re a perfect blend of
+Long favored for their mottled black-and-white coloration and incredible bioactive potential.
+They’re a perfect blend of isopod aesthetics and functionality.

-Honestly, there’s nothing like a tiny herd of Dairy Cow Isopods to lift your moo-d (sorry).
+Honestly, there’s nothing like a tiny herd of Dairy Cow Isopods to lift your moo-d.
+This guide is built around the setup choices that actually keep Dairy Cow Isopods thriving long-term.

 Porcellio laevis ‘Dairy Cow’ has a lot in common with their bovine namesakes.